-41 42 Rule No. 94.
+Rule No. 94.
 Privilege of the Floor.

 - 1. To preserve decorum and facilitate the business of the Senate, only the following persons may be present on the floor of the Senate during formal sessions: - (a) State officers; - (b) Officers and members of the Senate; - (c) Employees of the Legislative Counsel Bureau; - (d) Staff of the Senate; and - (e) Members of the Assembly whose presence is required for the transaction of business. - 2.
-Guests of Senators must be seated in a section of the upper or lower gallery of the Senate Chamber to be specially designated by the Sergeant at Arms.
-The Majority Leader may specify special occasions when guests may be seated on the floor of the Senate with a Senator. - 3.
-A majority of Senators may authorize the President to have the Senate Chamber cleared of all persons except Senators and 39 40 officers of the Senate. - The Senate Chamber may not be used for any business other than legislative business during a legislative session.
+A majority of Senators may authorize the President to have the Senate Chamber cleared of all persons except Senators and officers of the Senate. - 3.
+The Senate Chamber may not be used for any business other than legislative business during a legislative session.